 Neuron - Wikipedia

-A neuron, neurone, [1] or nerve cell is an excitable cell that fires electric signals called action potentials across a neural network in the nervous system.
-They are located in the brain and spinal cord and help to receive and conduct impulses.
+A neuron (American English), neurone (British English), [1] or nerve cell, is an excitable cell that fires electric signals called action potentials across a neural network in the nervous system.
+They are located in the nervous system and help to receive and conduct impulses.

 What Is a Neuron? - Definition, Structure, Parts and Function